 In 1967, a no-decompression scale on bezels was introduced by Doxa.

 This was apart from the usual time markings.
 The Doxa dive watch formed a rudimentary “diving computer” to guide the diver with regards to “no-deco” time for each corresponding depth.
-Watches with these features are still available till this day on their current watches, including their Doxa Sharkhunter (see on Amazon).
+Watches with these features are still available to this day on their current watches, including their Doxa Sharkhunter.

 In 1970, a new model was introduced by Omega called the Plongeur Professionel which featured the “Ploprof” with a bulk case with a red button on the side which was the only way that the bezel could be freed for adjustment, and that too with the thumb and two fingers.